vatsaladitya/KBC/README.md

 This a simple quiz game I wrote in C++.
 It has a sample quiz file with 6 questions.
 You can add more questions or even create your own quiz file.

 ## Format of quiz file
-The quiz file must strictly be in the following format:
+The quiz file must strictly be in the following format: <br>
 1st question <br>
 Option A <br>
 Option B <br>